libetl/soundtransform/README.md

 ```

-Uses the current input stream object to convert it into a sound (with one or more channels)
+Uses the current input stream object to convert it into a sound

 Returns:
 the client, with a sound imported